-Effective November 1, 2014, the Trust entered into a Management and Administration Agreement with Beacon Hill Fund Services, Inc. ("Beacon Hill") on behalf of the Funds to serve as business manager and administrator for the Trust on behalf of the Funds.
-This Agreement supplements and replaces the Compliance Services, Financial Services and Governance and Regulatory Oversight Services Agreements with Beacon Hill.
+Since November 1, 2014, Beacon Hill Fund Services, Inc. ("Beacon Hill"), 325 John H. McConnell Blvd., Suite 150, Columbus, Ohio 43215, has served as the Trust's Business Manager and Administrator.
+Beacon Hill and the Trust have entered into a Management and Administration Agreement with respect to the Funds..
+This Agreement supplemented and replaced the prior Compliance Services, Financial Services and Governance and Regulatory Oversight Services Agreements with Beacon Hill.
 Pursuant to the terms of the Agreement, Beacon Hill, as business manager and administrator for the Trust, performs and coordinates all management and administration services for the Trust either directly or through working with the Trust's service providers.
 Services provided under the Agreement by Beacon Hill include, but are not limited to, coordinating and monitoring activities of the third party service providers to the Funds; serving as officers of the Trust, including but not limited to President, Secretary, Chief Compliance Officer, Anti-Money Laundering Officer, Treasurer and others as are deemed necessary and appropriate; performing compliance services for the Trust, including maintaining the Trust compliance program as required under the 1940 Act; managing the process of filing amendments to the Trust's registration statement and other reports to shareholders; coordinating the Board meeting preparation process; reviewing financial filings and filing with the Securities and Exchange Commission; and maintaining books and records in accordance with applicable laws and regulations.

-Pursuant to the Agreement, Beacon Hill pays all operating expenses of the Trust not specifically assumed by the Trust, unless the Trust or the Adviser otherwise agree to pay, including without limitation the compensation and expenses of any employees and officers of the Trust and of any other persons rendering any services to the Trust; clerical and shareholder service staff salaries; office space and other office expenses; fees and expenses incurred by the Trust in connection with membership in investment company organizations; legal, auditing and accounting expenses; expenses of registering shares under federal and state securities laws; insurance expenses; fees and expenses of the transfer agent, dividend disbursing agent, shareholder service agent, custodian, fund accounting agent and financial administrator (excluding fees and expenses payable to Beacon Hill) and accounting and pricing services agent; expenses, including clerical expenses, of issue, sale, redemption or repurchase of shares of the Funds; the cost of preparing and distributing reports and notices to shareholders; the cost of printing or preparing prospectuses and statements of additional information for delivery to each Fund's current shareholders; the cost of printing or preparing any documents, statements or reports to shareholders unless otherwise noted; fees and expenses of trustees of the Trust who are not interested persons of the Trust, as defined in the 1940 Act; and all other operating expenses not specifically assumed by the Trust.
+Pursuant to the Agreement, Beacon Hill pays all operating expenses of the Trust and the Funds not specifically assumed by the Trust, unless the Trust or the Adviser otherwise agree to pay, including without limitation the compensation and expenses of any employees and officers of the Trust and of any other persons rendering any services to the Trust; clerical and shareholder service staff salaries; office space and other office expenses; fees and expenses incurred by the Trust in connection with membership in investment company organizations; legal, auditing and accounting expenses; expenses of registering shares under federal and state securities laws; insurance expenses; fees and expenses of the transfer agent, dividend disbursing agent, shareholder service agent, custodian, fund accounting agent and financial administrator (excluding fees and expenses payable to Beacon Hill) and accounting and pricing services agent; expenses, including clerical expenses, of issue, sale, redemption or repurchase of shares of the Funds; the cost of preparing and distributing reports and notices to shareholders; the cost of printing or preparing prospectuses and statements of additional information for delivery to each Fund's current shareholders; the cost of printing or preparing any documents, statements or reports to shareholders unless otherwise noted; fees and expenses of trustees of the Trust who are not interested persons of the Trust, as defined in the 1940 Act; and all other operating expenses not specifically assumed by the Trust.
 In paying expenses that would otherwise be obligations of the Trust, Beacon Hill is expressly acting as an agent on behalf of the Trust.
-For services under the Agreement and expenses assumed by Beacon Hill, the Trust pays Beacon Hill 0.35% of average daily net assets of the Funds; subject to an aggregate minimum annual fee of \$1,160,000 for the Funds.
+For services under the Agreement and expenses assumed by Beacon Hill, the Trust, on behalf of the Funds, paid Beacon Hill for the fiscal period ended October 31, 2015 an annual fee of 0.35% of average daily net assets of the Funds; subject to an aggregate minimum annual fee of \$1,160,000 for the Funds.
+For services under the Agreement and expenses assumed by Beacon Hill for the fiscal period ended October 31, 2016, the Trust, on behalf of the Funds, will pay Beacon Hill an annual fee of 0.35% of average daily net assets of the Funds; subject to an aggregate minimum annual fee of \$1,051,000 for the Funds.